Skip to content

 };

-return [{ path: `${prefix}/settings.json`, content: JSON.stringify(settings, null, 2) }];
+return [{ path: '.foo-ide/settings.json', content: JSON.stringify(settings, null, 2) }];

 },

-Hook post-processing
+Hook Post-Processing

 async postProcessHookOutputs(projectRoot, canonical, outputs) {